-Say NO to rates that insult your unique talent, your professionalism, your intelligence, and your experience.
+Say NO to rates and fees that insult your unique talent, your professionalism, your intelligence, and your experience.

 Economists tell us that the only way to get out of an economic slump is to start spending again.

-If anything, we should start making more money, not less.
+If anything, we should start making more, not less.

 For that to happen, you need to assert yourself.
-Or, as I like to put it:
+Or, as I like to say:

 “You sometimes have to put your foot down, in order to get a leg up!”